zabbasi/website/content/docs/components/jupyter.md

 * create a secret from your key JSON file and name it `user-gcp-sa`

 ```
-kubectl create secret generic user-gcp-sa -n $NAMESPACE  --from-file=key.json=~/key.json
+kubectl create secret generic user-gcp-sa -n $NAMESPACE\
+  --from-file=key.json=~/key.json
 ```
 * create a service account bounding to a role which has permission for k8s resources in your namespace.
-To this end, you need to create three manifests to delare role, service account and rolebinding.
-Then you need to delpoy them in your cluster and desire =d namespace.
+To this end, you need to create three manifests to declare role, service account and rolebinding.
+Then you need to delpoy them in your cluster and desired namespace.
-  * create notebook-role using the following manifest stored in jupyter_notebook_role.yaml:
+  * create notebook-role using the following manifest in a file named  jupyterRole.yaml:
 ````
       apiVersion: rbac.authorization.k8s.io/v1beta1,
       kind: Role,